samplaysboi/Monke-verse/docs/chapter-1.md

 Daniel and Zach run away and yell "HELP!".

-Sam hears Daniels voice and rushes to him as he saw Daniel Sam said "Hey! i found you!"
+Sam hears Daniel's voice and rushes to him as he saw Daniel Sam said "Hey, i found you!".

 As he said that the axe of the man flies through the air piercing Sam and killing him.
-Sams lifeless body lays there while the man comes out of the shadow introducing himself as Atom the bounty hunter.
+Sams lifeless body lays there while the man comes out of the shadow introducing himself as Adam the bounty hunter.

-"now if you had just listend to me your friend wouldnt have died" said atom.
+"Now, if you had just listend to me, your friend would'nt have died", said Adam.

-Suddenly markus punched Atom with a Energy magic infused punch, and the battle beginns.
-Atom looks at whole group that had just arived and lunges at them.
+Suddenly, Markus punched Adam with an energy magic infused punch, and the battle beginns.
+Adam looks at the whole group that had just arrived and lunges at them.
 Markus and Aaron rush at him and both use spirit magic to attack him.
-Atom effortly blocks the attack and kicks aaron back with explosion magic. aaron was sent back and markus was slammed into the ground with shockwave magic.
-Zach rushes at Atom and hits him with multiple flame infused attacks.
+Adam effortly blocks the attack and kicks Aaron back with explosion magic.
+Aaron was sent back and Markus was slammed into the ground with shockwave magic.
+Zach rushes at Adam and hits him with multiple flame infused attacks.

-"I told you i had a bad feeling about this" said aaron.
+"I told you I had a bad feeling about this", said Aaron.

-then Atom rushes at the group again and swings his axe at zach that was infused with explosion and shockwave magic.
+Then Adam rushes at the group again and swings his axe at Zach that was infused with explosion and shockwave magic.
 Zach doges it but then falls to the ground.
-Then Atom slammed his axe down at Zach and hits him in the leg.
-Suddently Atom was impaled from daniels gauntlets.
-Atom falls down dead and Sam was avenged.
+Then Adam slamms his axe down at Zach and hits him in the leg.
+Suddently, Adam was impaled from Daniel's gauntlets.
+Adam falls down dead and Sam was avenged.
 Aaron walks to the podium where the book is hidden and takes it.